ValhallaValkyrie/valhallavalkyrie.github.io/_posts/2025-06-16-the-networked-land-of-proxmox.md

 ---
 layout: post
-title: Networking in the Land of Prox
+title: Networking in the Land of Proxmox
-date: 2025-06-15
+date: 2025-06-16
 categories: homelab
 tags: proxmox hardware planning
 ---

+---

 ## A mish-mash of software

-Currently, my setup runs on different Operating Systems.
+Currently, my setup runs on different Operating Systems, spread out between devices, with different packaging methods, commands and supported features.
+Unfortunately it becomes a pain to remember where you did what, and try to recreate it everytime you change hosts.
+Moving to a "Universal" Standard, allows standardisation and familiarity.

+**My network looks a bit like this.**

 ---